 - Have your teeth cleaned by a dentist twice a year

 - Inform your dentist about your diabetes

 - Watch out for signs of gum disease

 Take Steps to Manage Your Diabetes and Dental Care

 It is important for all diabetics to understand the increased risk they face from tooth and gum decay.
-As you take steps to manage your diabetes, make your oral heath a priority.
-You may be at increased risk, but that doesn’t mean that dental problems are unavoidable.
+As you take steps to manage your diabetes, make your oral health a priority.
+You may be at increased risk, but that doesn't mean that dental problems are unavoidable.
 Work with the team at The Happy Tooth to access all the resources you need to keep your teeth healthy and your smile looking spectacular.